DataScientistTX/DataScientistTX/README.md

 🌍 A Data Scientist and Statistician with a passion for problem solving.

-💼 Currently working on deep-learning (PyTorch) and LLM.
+💼 Currently working on deep-learning (PyTorch) and NLP/LLM.

 🚀 Always exploring new ways to solve real-world problems through data-driven insights and cutting-edge technology.